-Hearing aids should be used only as directed and adjusted by your hearing care professional.
+Hearing aids should only be used as directed and adjusted by your hearing care professional.
 Misuse can result in sudden and permanent hearing loss.

 Never allow others to wear your hearing aid, as incorrect usage could cause permanent damage to their hearing.